Chase Ink Cash Complete Guide

 British Airways AviosWhile flights on British Airways itself often incur outrageously high fuel surcharges, many BA partners charge low or no fuel surcharges.
 Excellent value can be had in redeeming BA points for short distance flights.
 It's possible to move points (Avios) between Iberia, British Airways, Aer Lingus, and Qatar.
 See also: Avios Sweet Spots for Award Tickets.

 Emirates SkywardsThe best use of Emirates miles has been to fly Emirates itself.
-Unfortunately fuel surcharges can be steep.
-See: Emirates Sweet Spot Awards - First class from 30K miles round trip.
+Unfortunately fuel surcharges can be extremely steep.
+One workaround is to book select routes such as JFK to Milan or Newark to Athens.
+See: How to find and book Emirates first class awards.

 HyattUse for Hyatt free nights, free suite nights, lounge upgrades, or suite upgrades.
 Hyatt points are often worth at least 2 cents each, but they’re sometimes worth far more.
 Bonus: award nights are not subject to resort fees.